Rogelio de la Rosa: As a senator

+Presidential candidate

 After three years in the Senate, de la Rosa decided to run for the presidency as an independent candidate.
 His residual popularity as a film star, as well as the unpopularity of incumbent re-electionist Nacionalista Carlos P. Garcia made him a credible candidate.
 The other major candidate in the race was then-Vice President Macapagal of the Liberal Party, his former brother-in-law.

-Shortly before election day, de la Rosa withdrew from the election.
+Shortly before election day, de la Rosa withdrew from the election at a studio in DZAQ-TV.
 According to his official Senate biography, de la Rosa was concerned about the strength of what he perceived as the corrupt political machinery of President Garcia, and was ultimately convinced that his withdrawal from the race was the only way to ensure Garcia's defeat.
 Whatever the motivation, de la Rosa's gambit proved successful, and Macapagal was easily elected over Garcia.
 Returning to the Liberal Party, de la Rosa was defeated for re-election to the Senate in the 1963 general elections.
 He would never again be elected to public office.